dorogoy/zipline-mcp/.kilocode/rules/memory-bank/product.md

 - **Secure File Handling**: Offers features like sandboxed temporary file management for secure operations.
 - **Advanced Management**: Provides tools for setting expiration dates, passwords, view limits, and specific folders for uploaded files, enhancing control over hosted content.
 - **Validation**: Ensures files are suitable for upload before transmission, reducing errors and server load.
+- **User File Management**: Enables listing and searching of previously uploaded files, allowing users to easily locate and manage their hosted content.

 ## How it should work